 The app functions on both Android and iOS devices, and offers a comprehensive range of essential features needed to maintain safety and situational awareness while making navigation easier and more reliable.
-There is no downloading of data - all data, including chart data, is streamed in real-time from a fully maintained and up-to-date database.
+There is no downloading of data – all data, including chart data, is streamed in real-time from a fully maintained and up-to-date database.
 The data comes from the Nautilus Cloud, a cloud-based infrastructure specifically designed for marine data.
 The technology is designed to provide the basis for maintenance and distribution services for any marine data supplier.
 The Nautilus Cloud adopts a ‘cloud-native’ approach where the technology is built from components designed to run in cloud environments as well as leveraging open standards and open source components throughout.
 The result is a flexible system with a much greater degree of interoperability.
-This can include the emerging S-100 framework, harmonised metadata, raster datasets and real-time sources.
+This can include the emerging S-100 framework, harmonized metadata, raster datasets and real-time sources.
 The NaAVIC ECS operates on up-to-date information from data providers.
 This can include government agencies looking to make the accessibility to their data more efficient without compromising its integrity.
 Figure 1 outlines the key features that NaAVIC offers.

 Nautilus Cloud Framework

 One of the key features of Nautilus Cloud is the expansion of data holdings into a much wider family of related geospatial data products.
-It is designed to handle the many forms of marine geospatial data under the emerging IHO S-100 framework, harmonised metadata, raster, predicted and real-time sources.
-The modular design allows front-end applications to access the spatial data on any platform, from desktop and mobile platforms to OGC-compliant web services and web map tile services for onward consumption of data by other organisations.
+It is designed to handle the many forms of marine geospatial data under the emerging IHO S-100 framework, harmonized metadata, raster, predicted and real-time sources.
+The modular design allows front-end applications to access the spatial data on any platform, from desktop and mobile platforms to OGC-compliant web services and web map tile services for onward consumption of data by other organizations.

 The NaAVIC ECS app takes full advantage of many advanced features provided by Nautilus Cloud making it possible for charting agencies to operate in real-time without the time-dependent updating and distribution process.
 This also includes being able to use real-time tides, weather, currents and other oceanographic information to provide more advanced features and data views that otherwise would not be possible.
-Thus, achieving three important requirements for the ECS: content, quality, and updating.
+Thus, achieving three important requirements for the ECS: content, quality and updating.

 Maintaining Data Integrity